Audubon Park’s journey from farmland to cityscape

 The study of Audubon Park’s origins, maturation, and disappearance is at root the study of a rural society evolving into an urban community, an examination of the relationship between people and the land they inhabit.
-The chain of events that John James Audubon bought fourteen acres of northern Manhattan farmland in 1841, he set in motion in 1841 moved forward inexorably to the streetscape that emerged seven decades later.
-The story of how that happened makes up the pages of Audubon Park: The Neighborhood Manhattan Forgot: Audubon Park and the Families Who Shaped It.
+When John James Audubon bought fourteen acres of northern Manhattan farmland in 1841, he set in motion a chain of events that moved forward inexorably to the streetscape that emerged seven decades later.
+The story of how that happened makes up the pages of The Neighborhood Manhattan Forgot: Audubon Park and the Families Who Shaped It.

-A longtime evangelist for Audubon Park, author Matthew Spady delves deep into their lives of the two families most responsible over time for the anomalous arrangement of today’s streetscape: the Audubons and the Grinnells.
-Buoyed by his extensive research, Spady reveals the darker truth behind John James, a towering patriarch who consumed the lives of his family members in pursuit of his own goals.
+A longtime evangelist for Manhattan’s Audubon Park neighborhood, author Matthew Spady delves deep into the lives of the two families most responsible over time for the anomalous arrangement of today’s streetscape: the Audubons and the Grinnells.
+Buoyed by his extensive research, Spady reveals the darker truth behind John James Audubon (1785–1851), a towering patriarch who consumed the lives of his family members in pursuit of his own goals.
 He then narrates how fifty years after Audubon’s death, George Bird Grinnell (1849–1938) and his siblings found themselves the owners of extensive property that was not yielding sufficient income to pay taxes, insurance, and maintenance.
-And like the Audubons, they planned a strategy for controlled change that would have an unexpected ending.
+Like the Audubons, they planned an exit strategy for controlled change that would have an unexpected ending.